mahi-attri/subscription_plan/README.md

-Myntra Subscription Plan Android App
+Subscription Plan Android App

-The Myntra Subscription Plan Android app is crafted to offer users a range of subscription options with intuitive layouts for each plan, ensuring effortless navigation and selection.
+The Subscription Plan Android app is crafted to offer users a range of subscription options with intuitive layouts for each plan, ensuring effortless navigation and selection.

  • MainActivity:
 It features a black-themed RelativeLayout with a prominent white header displaying a centered logo and informative text sections below.
 Each subscription plan is presented in the central section with a RelativeLayout, offering titles, descriptions, hover effects, and clickable functionality for easy exploration.